daaf/porclr/README.md

 $ python -m porclr link
 $ python -m porclr copy

-# If you haven't defined LOCAL_REPO
+# If you haven't defined LOCAL_REPO or want to override it
 $ python -m porclr link ~/path/to/dir
 $ python -m porclr copy ~/path/to/dir
 ```